cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/configure-dns.md

 ### Important

-This method will not work if you are serving content with SSL, and only works for HTTP traffic (eg. not TCP/UDP).
+This method will not work if you are serving content with SSL and only works for HTTP traffic (eg. not TCP/UDP).

 This method creates a 301 permanent redirect to a specified subdomain for all root domain traffic.